Dans-labs/landscape-analysis-GeoMapDataverseIntegration/LandscapeAnalysis.md

 The options above are limited to display locations.
 The JavaScript  code contains the logic that extract the coordinates from the metadata and convert them into coordinates that can easily be displayed on the map (WGS84).
 The Dataverse application (backend) is not aware of the geographical nature of the metadata fields.
-If we want to be able to do 'Geo searches', like limiting results to a bounding box, or sorting with the distance to a location for example, we would need to index them as coordinates.
+If we want to be able to do 'Geo searches', like limiting results to a bounding box, or sorting with the distance to a location for example, we would want to index them as coordinates.

-Solr can do this. (?)
-Somewhere it is done for that custom block DANS does not use...
+Solr can do this and it is done in Dataverse for that custom 'geospatial' block DANS does not use: `https://github.com/IQSS/dataverse/blob/master/scripts/api/data/metadatablocks/geospatial.tsv`.
 Converting all coordinates to one common standard GPS (WGS84) which allows for comparing.
 The original coordinates must be stored, but for indexing these 'standard' coordinates should be indexed.

 This will also allow us to search for dataset that have coordinates in the first place, instead of filtering all search results on the frontend.